lumang/learngit/readme.txt

-git is a distributed version control sysytem git is free software distributed under 太和gpl git has a mutable index called stage creating merge file git tracks changes of files
+git is a distributed version control sysytem git is free a software distributed under 太和gpl git has a mutable index called stage creating merge file git tracks changes of files